 13. How are the drugs and devices used by patients paid for?
 What roles do public and private payers play?

 14. Who dispenses drugs and devices to patients and how are those dispensers compensated?

-As described above in Question 2, pharmacies must charge the so-called pharmacy retail price (Danish: Forbrugerpris) when selling to consumers.
+As described above in Question 2, all pharmacies must charge the same pharmacy retail price (Danish: Forbrugerpris) when selling to consumers.
 The pharmacy retail price is calculated on the basis of the pharmacy purchase price and consist of the pharmacy purchase price, a retail margin and potentially different handling fees.

 15. What are the professional and legal responsibilities of those who dispense drugs and devices?
 What role do they play in providing patient care, information, and safety?

 In Denmark, pharmacies must be run by a private individual – a pharmacist – who has been licensed by the Danish Health Authority.
 Hospital pharmacies may also be established by the state or a regional council.